-Stephen Fortmann, MD, is an internist and epidemiologist who conducts research on heart disease prevention.
+Stephen Fortmann, MD, is an internist and epidemiologist whose main research interest is heart disease prevention.
 He has conducted population- and individual-level studies of cardiovascular risk factors and disease rates, smoking cessation, the influence of tobacco marketing on adolescent smoking, and exercise and diet change.
-He has more than 35 years of experience leading community and clinical research, beginning with the Stanford Five-City Project, a community cardiovascular disease prevention study funded by National Heart, Lung, and Blood Institute from 1978 to 1998.
-He has published over 220 peer-reviewed journal articles.
+He has more than 40 years of experience leading community and clinical research, beginning with the Stanford Five-City Project, a community cardiovascular disease prevention study funded by National Heart, Lung, and Blood Institute from 1978 to 1998.
+He has published over 230 peer-reviewed journal articles.

 Dr. Fortmann came to CHR from Stanford University Medical School, where he was director of the Stanford Prevention Research Center and the Stanford Preventive Cardiology Clinic.
 He is the C. F. Rehnborg Professor in Disease Prevention (Emeritus) at Stanford and in 2005 was elected to the National Academy of Medicine.
 Dr. Fortmann received his MD from the University of California, San Francisco, and postdoctoral training at Stanford University.